MohamedAdelMohamedMetwaley/drive-tutorial/README.md

 ## Homework

-- [ ] add delete for folders
+### Add folder deletion

-# Fetch all of the folders that have it as a parent, adn their children
+Fetch all of the folders that have it as a parent, and their children

+### Folder creation

+Make a server action that takes a folder name and folderId and creates a new folder (don't forget to set the ownerId).

+### Access control

+Check if user is the owner before showing the folder page.

+### Make a file view page

+### Toasts

+### Gray out a row while it's being deleted

-- [ ] fix file types in the UI
+### Fix file types in the UI